 For example, if you’re using a clay comal to reheat tortillas or toast spices, it only needs to be at about 350 degrees F. Iron pans need to reach at least 400 degrees F, so cast iron comals and cast iron skills should be somewhere between 400-500 degrees F.

 Some of the best seasoning agents for cast iron include:

 - Vegetable oil

 - Grapeseed oil

 - Olive oil

 - Avocado oil

-Deep dive with me into Best Oil for Seasoning Cast Iron Pan: 23 Oils Reviewed.
+Deep dive into Best Oil for Seasoning Cast Iron Pan 23 Oils Reviewed.